thelonehegelian/auction_v2/README.md

 - Contract deployer is set as the `owner` of the contract
 - Only owner of the contract can create a new auction
 - Only non-owners can call the `placeBid` function
+- OnlyOwner can call the `findHighestBidder` function (assuming that this would be called for the frontend only)
+-

 # Tests